ptsteadman/notebook/log.md

 Went to the Albright Knox gallery with family to see the Picasso exhibit.
 It was pretty chilling.
 That night I went with Rob to drive around South Buffalo, to see the SolarCity plant.
 We went to the casino.
 I feel pretty motivated.

+As I said before, I think I will try to make this a notebook dedicated to Computer Lab stuff, and have a separate person notebook.
+Using the network of things around me as a way to avoid thinking about my own happiness is an anti-pattern.